Beyond the standard model with six-dimensional spinors: Summary and Conclusions

 In future work, we look to establish a Lagrangian formalism for at least one of these models.
-While it may appear that these models contain many additional bosonic degrees of freedom outside the standard model and spacetime, this may not be the case.
-Note that these models account for all of the off-shell degrees of freedom of the fermions, yet the symmetry-breaking analysis of GUTs merely counts the adjoint degrees of freedom, not the bosonic off-shell degrees of freedom.
-It may turn out that $\mathfrak{e}_{8(-24)}$ nontrivially accounts for off-shell bosonic degrees of the standard model as well, which warrants more careful study in future work.
+While it may appear that these models contain many additional bosonic dofs outside the SM and spacetime, this may not be the case.
+Note that these models account for all of the off-shell dofs of the fermions, yet the symmetry-breaking analysis of GUTs merely counts the adjoint dofs, not the bosonic off-shell dofs.
+It may turn out that $\mathfrak{e}_{8(-24)}$ nontrivially accounts for off-shell bosonic degrees of the SM as well, which warrants more careful study in future work.

 Various phenomenological aspects such as neutrino masses and mass/flavor mixing also warrant additional study.
-Since the mirror electron was identified as borrowing on-shell degrees of freedom from the muon and tau, it is conceivable that $\mathfrak{e}_{8(-24)}$ may also allow for mass and flavor eigenstates.
+Since the mirror electron was identified as borrowing on-shell dofs from the muon and tau, it is conceivable that $\mathfrak{e}_{8(-24)}$ may also allow for mass and flavor eigenstates.

 Additionally, the exploration of charge space and its relevance for the origins of the double copy~\cite{Bern:2010ue} and KLT relations~\cite{Kawai:1985xq} is warranted, as a dual Lorentz symmetry~\cite{Cheung:2016say,Cheung:2017kzx} is found between spacetime and charge space.
 The notion of $\mathfrak{so}_8$ triality~\cite{Baez:2009xt} and $\mathfrak{so}_{1,9}$ charge space is suggestive of a new type of supersymmetry.
 If these models do allow for supersymmetry, it is clear that it is a type of charge space supersymmetry, rather than spacetime supersymmetry.
 This seems to differ, as additional unphysical superparticles are not needed to be introduced.
 This may suggest a way to break spacetime supersymmetry while preserving a charge space (i.e. internal) supersymmetry.
 However, it still remains unclear if these models actually contain supersymmetry or not, which should be investigated further.